TNThieding/win-nic/README.rst

 .. image:: media/coverage_manual.svg

-Python package to interface with network intetrface cards (NICs) on Windows-based computers.
+Python package to interface with network interface cards (NICs) on Windows-based computers.
 This package heavily wraps the Windows management instrumentation command-line (WMIC) and the netsh command-line utility via subprocess calls.
 No C dependencies or building from source files, just a lightweight and straightforward wrapper of utilities